-Galileo is a microcontroller board based on the Intel® Quark SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip (datasheet).
-It is the first board based on Intel® architecture designed to be hardware and software pin-compatible with Arduino shields designed for the Uno R3.
+Galileo is a microcontroller board based on the Intel[®] Quark SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip (datasheet).
+It is the first board based on Intel[®] architecture designed to be hardware and software pin-compatible with Arduino shields designed for the Uno R3.
 Digital pins 0 to 13 (and the adjacent AREF and GND pins), Analog inputs 0 to 5, the power header, ICSP header, and the UART port pins (0 and 1), are all in the same locations as on the Arduino Uno R3.
 This is also known as the Arduino 1.0 pinout.

 Galileo is designed to support shields that operate at either 3.3V or 5V.
 The core operating voltage of Galileo is 3.3V.
 However, a jumper on the board enables voltage translation to 5V at the I/O pins.
 This provides support for 5V Uno shields and is the default behavior.
 By switching the jumper position, the voltage translation can be disabled to provide 3.3V operation at the I/O pins.
-The input range of the analog inputs remains from ground to 5V regardless of the jumper position.